Common names:flowerpot coral, daisy coral, ball coral

 Difficulty Level: Alveopora is a semi hard coral with a mature and stable tank being a must.

-Feeding: Alveopora is mostly photosynthetic when compared to close related goniopora species, but they do still benefit from small meet based foods including baby brine and smaller items.
+Feeding: Alveopora is mostly photosynthetic when compared to similar looking goniopora species, but they do still benefit from small meet based foods including baby brine and smaller items.

 Lighting (Level 3 to 6): Most species require medium to relatively high light.
 Light acclimation is very important for these sensitive corals.